The caliber of brick masons and experience.

 Your project should have minimal mistakes and eyesores.
 A good bricklayer will make sure any project will have minimal mistakes.
 Disciplined brick masons should install brick correctly so there won’t be any holes and voids for water to penetrate causing damage later.
 This is also true in hot and cold climates causing wasted energy.
 Masonry flashing, wall ties, and moisture barriers are very important.
 Knowing the proper way to install these materials is another point to hire an experienced brick mason and mason tenders.

 There is more than hiring a knowledgeable brick mason.
 The mason will need a mason tender.
 Mason tenders are as equally important as the brick masons.
 The tender’s responsibility is the mixture of the mortar and materials.
 The tooling or striking of the mortar joints is done by both professions.
 Tooling the joints at recommended times will be crucial for the longevity and appearance of the mortar joints.
-The mortar in veneer makes up for around 20% of the wall.
-Having a great brick job along with nice looking mortar joints is as equally important.
+The mortar in veneers makes up for around 20% of the wall.
+Having a great brick job along with nice looking tooled mortar joints is as equally important.